Climate-Data-Dynamics/climate-data-dynamics.github.io/team/index.md

 {% include section.html background="images/background.jpg" dark=true %}

-We work within the school of mathematics and statistcis at UNSW but are also linked to a range of national projects.
+We work within the School of Mathematics and Statistcis at UNSW and are also linked to a range of national projects.
 See the links below.

 {% include section.html %}